Why your job ad is your most important recruiting tool

 2. Communicate your employer value proposition

 Why is it worth working at your company?
 What makes your culture special?
-What benefits, growth opportunities, or work models do you offer?
-Especially in competitive markets, talent wants to know what to expect.
+Why should someone work for you?
+What defines your company culture?
+What benefits, development opportunities or working models do you offer?
+Especially in a competitive job market, talent wants to know what to expect.
 Show personality and authenticity – without exaggeration.
-Your unique strengths as an employer should be front and center.
+What makes you stand out as an employer belongs clearly and visibly in your job ad.
+Clearly articulating your employer promise also lays the foundation for your Employer Value Proposition (EVP) – the core message by which you position yourself in the talent market.

 3. Structure and content – how to build a strong job ad